 The cooking space in your grill is something you can not change after the purchase.
 Only buying a new larger grill will be the solution.
 This is why it is important to consider the size of grill you need before buying.

-If you have a small family, then 300 to 500 square inches of cooking space will work great but if you are planning on grilling for large groups, events, or entertaining, then consider a pellet grill with a larger capacity, something around the 800 to 1000 square inches range.
+If you have a small family, then 300 to 500 square inches of cooking space will work great but if you are planning on grilling for large groups, events, or entertaining, then consider a pellet grill with a larger capacity, something around the 800 to 1000 square inch range.